Chart Color Schemes

 Albany demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Albany's educational attainment exceeds broader benchmarks significantly.
-Among residents aged 15+, 37.6% hold university qualifications, compared to 16.4% in the SA4 region and 17.6% in the Rest of WA.
-Bachelor degrees are most prevalent at 24.4%, followed by postgraduate qualifications (8.0%) and graduate diplomas (5.2%).
-Vocational credentials are also prominent, with 29.3% of residents aged 15+ holding them – advanced diplomas account for 11.3%, while certificates make up 18.0%.
+Levels of educational attainment in Albany are significantly higher than regional averages, with 37.6% of residents aged 15+ holding a university degree compared to 16.4% in the SA4 region and 17.6% across Rest of WA.
+This educational pattern positions the local workforce well for professional opportunities.
+Bachelor degrees are the most common tertiary credential at 24.4%, followed by postgraduate degrees (8.0%) and graduate diplomas (5.2%).
+Vocational and technical training is also common, with 29.3% of residents aged 15+ holding vocational qualifications, consisting of advanced diplomas (11.3%) and certificates (18.0%).

-A substantial 22.4% of the population is actively pursuing formal education, including 6.9% in secondary education, 5.7% in primary education, and 5.0% in tertiary education.
+A significant 22.4% of local residents are enrolled in formal education programs.
+This is made up of 6.9% in secondary schools, 5.7% in primary schools, and 5.0% in tertiary institutions.

 Frequently Asked Questions - Education